My Art Journal Journey

-Part of my reasons for moving away from crafting were my New Year’s goals I set for 2015.
+Part of my reasons for moving away from crafting was the New Year’s goals I set for 2015.
 One of them was to learn calligraphy.
 I took on this goal with great enthusiasm and practiced regularly and really enjoyed it.
-I found a new creative path away from sewing, and found that it was exciting and challenging at the same time.
+I found a new creative path away from sewing and found that it was exciting and challenging at the same time.

 I thought it sounded cool – hey, art journaling! that looks super fun – and threw my name in the hat for a chance.
 And I won.
 I don’t think I even fully understood what Get Messy all involved, but I was excited nonetheless.

 That was January 2015 and everything changed.
 I grabbed the old art journal I hadn’t touched in nearly 4 years, dug out my old art supplies and decided I was IN.
 And I made my first pages for Get Messy in February.